-You usually pay nothing for this diagnostic test when your Medicare-enrolled doctor or other health care provider orders it, and you get it from a laboratory (including at a pharmacy, clinic, or doctor's office) or hospital that takes Medicare.
+You usually pay nothing when your doctor or other health care provider orders this diagnostic test, and you get it from a laboratory (including at a pharmacy, clinic, or doctor's office) or hospital that takes Medicare.

-- Other COVID-19 services: go to "COVID-19 antibody tests" above, "COVID-19 monoclonal antibody treatments & products" on the next page, and "COVID-19 vaccines" on pages 28-29. - Visit Medicare.gov/medicare-coronavirus. - For more on COVID-19, visit CDC.gov/coronavirus.
+- Other COVID-19 services: go to "COVID-19 antibody tests" on the previous page, "COVID-19 monoclonal antibody treatments & products" below, and "COVID-19 vaccines" on the next page. - Visit Medicare.gov/coverage/coronavirus-disease-2019-covid-19-diagnosticlaboratory-tests - For more on COVID-19, visit CDC.gov/covid.